The Swiss authorities online

 In addition to the administrative fees paid to the Confederation, you also have to pay a fee to your local canton (this varies according to canton).
 If you make use of an intermediary organisation, you will also have to pay them for their services.

-Before the adoption can be approved, there is usually a placement with a view to adoption lasting 12 months, during which the child lives with the prospective adoptive parents, at their expense.
+If adoption is approved in Switzerland, there is usually a placement with a view to adoption lasting 12 months, during which the child lives with the prospective adoptive parents, at their expense.

-Adopting nationally is a lot less difficult, and costs are estimated at about 2000 francs.
-This covers cantonal administration fees (which vary according to canton), the canton’s assessment of the prospective adoptive parents’ suitability and the legal costs for the final approval of the adoption following a trial period.
+Adopting nationally is a lot less difficult, and costs are estimated at about 2,000 francs.
+People who wish to adopt have to pay cantonal administration fees (which vary according to canton), the canton’s assessment of the prospective adoptive parents’ suitability and the legal costs for the final approval of the adoption twelve months after the child is first placed in the adoptive family.